acesinc/fanmobi-backend/README.md

 some high level descriptions of the various endpoints

 General notes:
-* PATCH endpoints are not implemented - don't try and use these
+* PATCH requests are not implemented - don't try and use these
+* PUT requests will update an entire record - if data is not provided, it will be treated as null
 * Unless a user is an ADMIN, they only have access to their own data

 ### Login/Logout